YakshaLang/Tutorials/1_getting_started.md

 # Getting started

+- Authors: Bhathiya Perera

 ## Setting things up
 ### Downloading

 1. Head to [releases](https://github.com/YakshaLang/Yaksha/releases)
-2. Pick an archive format you like .7z or .zip (both has same content and .7z is almost alwasy likely to be smaller in size)
+2. Pick an archive format you like `.7z` or `.zip` (both has same content and `.7z` is almost alwasy likely to be smaller in size)
 3. Since this is a new language we recommend you always download latest version.
+Please expect things to not work.

 ### Installing